josh-development/docs-v1/development/contributing.md

 # Contributing

 I love coding, but sometimes, managing multiple projects can be a tough job.
-I welcome the contributions of the community to make the experience of using JOSH better.&#x20;
+I welcome the contributions of the community to make the experience of using JOSH better.

 ### What can you contribute?